 15Now Yahweh had told Samuel in his ear a day before Saul came, saying,

-16“Tomorrow about this time I will send you a man out of the land of Benjamin, and you are to anoint him to be ruler over my people Israel, and he will save my people out of the hand of the Philistines; for I have looked on my people because their cry has come to me.”
+16“Tomorrow about this time I will send you a man out of the land of Benjamin, and you are to anoint him to be ruler over my people Israel, and he will save my people out of the hand of the Philistines; for I have looked upon my people because their cry has come to me.”

-19Samuel answered Saul and said, “I am the seer.
+19And Samuel answered Saul and said, “I am the seer.
 Go up before me to the high place, for you will eat with me today.
-In the morning I will let you go and will tell you all that is in your heart.
+In the morning I will send you off and will tell you everything that you are thinking.

-22Samuel took Saul and his servant and brought them into the guest room and made them sit in the best place among those who were invited, who were about thirty persons.
+22Then Samuel took Saul and his servant and brought them into the banquet-room and gave them a place at the head of those who were invited, who were about thirty persons.

-23Samuel said to the cook, “Bring the portion that I gave you, of which I said to you, ‘Set it aside.’”
+23Then Samuel said to the cook, “Bring the portion that I gave you, of which I said to you, ‘Put it aside, by you.’”

-24The cook took up the thigh and what was on it, and set it before Saul.
-Samuel said, “Behold, that which has been reserved!
-Set it before yourself and eat, because for the appointed time has it been kept for you, for I said, ‘I have invited the people.’”
+24So the cook picked up the thigh and what was on it and set it before Saul.
+And Samuel said, “Here is what has been reserved!
+Set it before yourself and eat, because for this appointed time it has been kept for you, for I said, ‘I have invited the people.’”
 So Saul ate with Samuel that day.